 - Community Purpose grants fund projects that benefit the entire community.
 Examples include playground equipment, splash pads, community services, etc.

 - Personal Need funds projects for individuals that do not fit into one of the other categories.
 Projects may include assistance for food, clothing or other necessities.

 Funds are collected through a program called Operation Round Up, where Central members have the option to round up their monthly electric bill to the nearest dollar.
 That money is put into the Foundation and then distributed throughout Central’s service area based on grant applications received.
 On average, $6,500 is added to the Foundation each month.
 Interested members can also choose to add an additional sum to their monthly bill with Round Up Plus or anyone can make a one-time donation to the fund.
-To date, Operation Round Up has given more than a half of a million dollars to individuals and organizations throughout Central's seven-county service area!
+To date, Operation Round Up has given more than a million dollars to individuals and organizations throughout Central's seven-county service area!